IgooorGP/mynotes/angular/angular_http_client.md

 }
 ```

-* With the older http module, one could invoke:
+* With the older http module, one could invoke as follows in order to return a json object once we subscribe!

 ```typescript
     this.http.get().map(response => return response.json();)
 ```

-In order to return a json object once we subscribe

 2. In a component which relies on this service, we create a method that will be BOUND to an event such as a click: